dqpm26/dqpm.github.io/content/_index.md

 is, instead, strongly interacting.

-The DQPM allows to reproduce the non-perturbative features of the QGP, in a treatment that accounts both for finite temperature and chemical potential.
+The DQPM allows to reproduce the non-perturbative features of the QGP, in a treatment based on a propagator representation (2PI) of massive off-shell partons, that accounts both for finite temperature and chemical potential.
 The determination and extraction of complex self-energies for the partonic degrees of freedom is performed by fitting lattice QCD calculations at thermal equilibrium.

-The DQPM has been incorporated into the PHSD approach, based on Kadanoff-Baym off-shell dynamics, for the description of the partonic phase and of hadronization, leading to a successful description of a large variety of experimental data.
+The DQPM has been incorporated into the PHSD approach, based on Kadanoff-Baym off-shell dynamics, for the description of the partonic phase and hadronization, leading to a successful description of a large variety of experimental data.